SL041093/Academic-Website/content/project/example-1/index.md

 summary: Implementation of Lean methodologies in the Emergency Department of a hospital
 #tags:
 #- Deep Learning
-title: Managing the Lean Enterprise Improvement Program
+title: Lean Six Sigma in Healthcare
 #url_code: ""
 #url_pdf: ""
 #url_slides: ""